dlethin/gradle-android-git-version/README.md

 Parts include `tag` (the last tag), `count` (number of commits, if any, since last tag), `commit` (most recent commit prefix, if any, since the last tag), `branch` (branch name, if current branch is not in `hideBranches`), and `dirty` (inserting the word "dirty" if the build was made with uncommitted changes).

 Parts are delimited as `%PARTNAME%`.
 Other characters appearing between % marks are preserved.
 Parts may be omitted in which case they will not appear in the version name.

+### overrideName (Closure)
+`overrideName` allows you provide a hook/closure to override the proposed name, giving you access to the same data it was derived from.

+### overrideCode (Closure)
+`overrideCode` allows you provide a hook/closure to override the proposed code, giving you access to the same data it was derived from.

 ## License